makrai/notes/fan2102-speech-emo-recog-databse.md

     * learning rate (initialized to 0.01) drops to 10% of the original every 20 epochs
   * four emotion categories, including angry, neutral, happy and sad
-    * Consistent with the current mainstream SER experiments, we use
+    * Consistent with the current mainstream SER experiments
 * The results are shown in table 5
   * the performance of existing algorithms on large-scale LSSED is not satisfac
   * the accuracy (weighted and unweighted) of these algorithms is even lower than that of the basic VGG and ResNet models
   * our PyResNet achieves better results than the basic backbone models.
 This
-  * LSSED still has great challenges which means that speech emotion recognition is still a long way from being perfectly widely applicable
+  * LSSED still has great challenges which means that speech emotion recognition is still a long way from being widely applicable
 * Confusion matrices of
   both MTS-3 branches and PyResNet that use ResNet152 as the backbone is shown
   * Although they all use multi-scale convolution kernels